KenKundert/quantiphy/README.rst

 A quantity is the pairing of a number and a unit of measure that indicates the amount of some measurable thing.  *QuantiPhy* provides quantity objects that keep the units with the number, making it easy to share them a single unit.
-They subclasses float, so can be used anywhere a number can be used.
+They subclass float and so can be used anywhere a number is suitable.

 Why?
 ----